 Organizations & Associations for Black-owned Businesses

-There are a variety of programs and organizations whose mission is to foster economic growth by supporting and advancing Black- and minority-owned small businesses.
-Their services range from providing one-on-one confidential business advising to promoting Black-owned businesses while connecting them to Black-owned business mentors.
+Various programs and organizations aim to foster economic growth by supporting and advancing Black- and minority-owned small businesses.
+Their services range from providing one-on-one confidential business advice to promoting Black-owned businesses while connecting them to Black-owned business mentors.
 Check out the list below:

 - National Minority Supplier Development Council (NMSDC): The NMSDC advances business opportunities for certified minority business enterprises and connects them to corporate members.